 Dr. Steve Parke

 Further information and basic statistics about our program are available here.

 Offered On Campus

-The NNU Bachelor of Science in Engineering (BSE) program is accredited by the Engineering Accreditation Commission (EAC) of the Accreditation Board for Engineering and Technology (ABET).
+The BS Engineering Program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org.

 The professors are awesome.
 They are all open to conversation to any kind of question I ever had.
 Every single professor was open to discuss.
 That's incredible for me because where I am from people are not like that.
 I have a really good relationship with all of them here and they are always open to talk with me.
 They give me a ton of advice.

 The purpose of Financial Aid is to bridge the gap between what you and your family can afford